 Alan Henry describes our comfort zone as “a behavioral space where your activities and behaviors fit a routine and pattern that minimizes stress and risk.”
 Pushing beyond that safe place elevates our anxiety and stress levels creating what science calls “Optimal Anxiety.”

 As with anything in life, too much is not a good thing.
 But just pushing a little further than what might be comfortable shows to have benefits in our performance, improving our coping abilities, and inspires us to try new things.

 I invite you to take a step toward experiencing something uncomfortable.
-Look for a way to stretch beyond what you think you can do and discover a new potential — because the honest truth about growing pains is they are good for you.
-Continue with me on my journey as I choose to learn wisdom from my everyday experiences.
+Look for a way to stretch beyond what you think you can do and discover a new potential — because the truth about growing pains is they’re kind of good for you.